 In the 1980's, Quad released the ESL-63.
 It began what I call the modern Quad electrostatic loudspeakers.
 The modern line started with the ESL-63, then was followed by the 988, then the 2805, and then the 2812.
 When the 988 was released, Quad also released a larger speaker with 50% more panel area designated the 989.
 This larger speaker was followed by the 2905, and finally the 2912.

-The Quad ESL63, successor to the Amazingly successful Quad ESL has been in production since the early 80's.
-It uses a sectionalized panel approach like the original ESL, but unlike the Original, all the stator spacings are the same, and the different audio frequencies are not divided up amongst the different regions of the speaker.
-However the speakers is divided into regions in the form of concentric rings (see diagram).
-The audio signal is fed to the concentric rings through a delay line.
-The signal reaches the innermost ring first and then progresses to the next outer ring.
+The modern Quad ESLs use a sectionalized panel approach like the original ESL, but unlike the Original, all the stator spacings are the same, and the panel area is divided into 8 annular regions.
+The center region plays full range, and moving outward the signal is delayed and the high frequencies are filtered out in subsequent rings.
 This technique makes the flat panel radiate a wave front that is similar in geometry to a point source located a short distance behind the speaker.

 ER Audio in Australia is a great source for mylar, coatings, power supplies, input transformers and complete ESL kits.
 His prices are very good, and they ship promptly.
 Mylar is very well packed in a double mailer tube arangement.
 The products and service I've gotten from these guys is first class.
 I highly recommend them.